Keir Starmer: Immigration

 One of Starmer's first acts was the cancellation of the controversial Rwanda asylum plan, describing it as "dead and buried".
 Cooper established the Border Security Command to tackle smuggling gangs which facilitate illegal migrant crossings over the English Channel.

+Following the publication in November 2024 of the record net migration figure updated from the previously estimated 728,000 to 906,000 for the year to June 2023, and of the 20% drop to 728,000 for the year to the end of June 2024 as a result of rule changes by the then Conservative government, Starmer said he would introduce policies aimed at reducing immigration levels.

 In a May 2025 speech and associated white paper on the topic of immigration, Starmer said that the UK risked becoming an "island of strangers", and that high immigration had done "incalculable damage" to society.
 The white paper outlined changes aimed at reducing immigration, including training for people in the UK.
 His language was criticised by the left for its perceived echoes of Enoch Powell's Rivers of Blood speech.
 In June, Starmer apologised for his "island of strangers" comment, saying that the phrase "wasn't right" and "I deeply regret using it".
 He said that he and his speechwriters had been unaware of the similarity with Powell's words.

-On 10 July 2025, Starmer announced that a new 'one in, one out' migrant deal with France would begin within weeks.
+On 10 July 2025, Starmer announced that a new "one in, one out" migrant deal with France would begin within weeks.
 In early September 2025, it was reported that 3,567 people had arrived on the UK's shores since the deal with France was ratified in August, however returns had not yet commenced.
-On 15 September 2025, the first 'one in, one out' migrant flight, which was due to fly one migrant from London to Paris on an Air France flight, was cancelled due to protests from charities and threats of legal action.
+On 15 September 2025, the first "one in, one out" migrant flight, which was due to fly one migrant from London to Paris on an Air France flight, was cancelled due to protests from charities and threats of legal action.
 On 16 September 2025, deportation flights were cancelled again due to legal challenges and protests.
-Further that day it was reported that a 25-year-old Eritrean asylum seeker who had arrived on a small boat on 12 August 2025, would not be deported as planned on the 17 September, after he won his High Court bid to have the removal temporarily blocked.
+Further that day it was reported that a 25-year-old Eritrean asylum seeker who had arrived on a small boat on 12 August 2025, would not be deported as planned on 17 September, after he won his High Court bid to have the removal temporarily blocked.
 As part of his immigration reform, on 18 November 2025, the 2025 UK refugee plan was presented to Parliament by Shabana Mahmood.

+In November 2025, Starmer described the decrease in net migration to 204,000 as a "step in the right direction".
+Entries for the year ending June 2025 were 898,000, departures were 693,000.